oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-intro.md

 }
 ```

 Paths that are omitted are not supported, even if valid according to the model.

-In addition, paths can be explicitly excluded by preceding with a comment character (`#`):
+A nice way of documenting that a path is not supported is by it by adding it as a comment.
+From a syntax perspective this is equivalent to omitting that path:

 ```rsdl